Joshua-ansah/Terminal-Keylogger/README.md

 # LINUX TERMINAL KEY-LOGGER -  PYTHON

-A python script that captures all commands entered into the linux terminal with usernames, hostnames, time and dates.
+A python script that captures all commands entered into the Linux terminal with usernames, host-names, time and dates.